|Location||2 weeks||3 weeks||4 weeks|

 Medical students (final years) are welcome and may be able to assist with basic clinical practice, history taking and re-stocking medications and the emergency/treatment room.

 Please bring conservative, comfortable cotton clothing to wear while working in the clinic.
 Bring disposable gloves, face mask and antiseptic hand gel for your use.
 We will also provide you with a ‘wish list’ of supplies for the clinic.

 Non-medical partners are always welcome at the centre and there is usually plenty of work to do including assisting with organising and providing the outreach services, teaching English and computer skills to the local children and staff, sewing lessons, mechanical or agriculture skills, nutrition, hygiene and family counselling.

-While volunteering at the Clinic you may be accommodated in either a home stay or one of 4 (shared) bedrooms in the main building or portable accommodation on site.
-The house is basic but clean with electricity, hot showers and western toilets are all available.
+While medical volunteering in Timor Leste, you will be accommodated in either a home stay or one of 4 (shared) bedrooms in the main building or portable accommodation on site.
+The house is clean and basic.
+Electricity, hot showers and western toilets are all available.

 Meals are shared around a communal table and may typically be lentil stew, or a large platter of rice, chicken or pork, tofu and vegetables.
 Crème caramel and freshly brewed coffee from an open fire.
 If you have special dietary needs, please let us know on your Application Form.

 The evenings and weekends are yours to relax and immerse yourself in the local community life.
 However you may be called into the clinic to assist in the event of an emergency.
 Free time can be spent exploring the local villages and teaching English and other skills to the local people.